parthamehta123/rearc-airbnb-data-analytics-quest/README.md

 **Files**

+Exploring an Airbnb Dataset

+Tables / Descriptions

+To download these files, copy/paste the link address from the file in the input directory.

+Alternatively, pd.read_csv(url) should work just fine.

+File	Description

+listings.csv.gz	Detailed Listings Data

+calendar.csv.gz	Detailed Calendar Data

+reviews.csv.gz	Detailed Review Data

+listings.csv	Summary information and metrics for listings in San Francisco

+reviews.csv	Summary Review data and Listing ID

+neighborhoods.csv	Neighborhood list for geo filter.
+Sourced from city or open source GIS files.

+neighbourhoods.geojson	GeoJSON file of neighborhoods of the city

 1. AirbnbDataExploration.ipynb: The Jupyter Notebook file that describes the process of data anlysis.
 It contains the steps of data collection, cleaning, tranformation, as well as data modeling.

 2. listings.csv.zip: The listings data set provides detailed feature information of each listing in San Francisco (as of 04/12/2022).
 There are 75 features associated with each listing such as property type, room type, number of bed rooms, amenities, review ratings, etc. Need to unzip it to CSV file.